Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 \subsubsection{Case 6}

-If $\mathbf{x}$ is not special, Figure \ref{fig:identity6} shows the only $d$-arrow to the $H$ side.
-If $\mathbf{x}$ is special - that is, if there is a strand ending at $q$ on the left, then the $d$-arrow moving that strand to the right will move the double horizontal to the left, making a generator on the $H$ side.
-This corresponds to the special case in case 2 (Case 6.1).
+In this case, the generator $\mathbf{x}$ has key segment at right and key pair at right as a double horizontal.
+If $\mathbf{x}$ is not special, Figure \ref{fig:identity6} shows the only $d$-arrow $\mathbf{x}\to\mathbf{y}$ to the $H$ side.
+If $\mathbf{x}$ is special --- that is, if there is a strand ending at $q$ on the left, then the $d$-arrow moving that strand to the right will move the double horizontal to the left, making a generator on the $H$ side.
+This corresponds to the special case in Case 2 (Case 6.1).